Learn About Linux and How To Participate in the Linux Community as an Asian Developer

 Are you interested in learning more about Linux, the Linux community and what opportunities are available for Linux developers at Japanese companies?
 LinuxCon Staging is the perfect opportunity for university students studying computer science to meet and interact with International and Asian Linux kernel developers and learn how they can participate as an active Linux developer.
 LinuxCon Staging will feature:

 - A series of lectures on participating in the Linux community by top Linux kernel developers from Japan and around the world.

 - Access for all attending students to attend all of the keynote and conference sessions held during all three days of LinuxCon Japan.

-- The opportunity for students to submit talks to present as a part of the LinuxCon Staging track.
+- The opportunity for students to submit talks to present as a part of the LinuxCon Staging track on Wednesday, May 29th.

 - The chance to experience and interact with core Linux developers and other LinuxCon attendees.